-- Evidence in a Title IX Sex Harassment investigation can be "direct" or "circumstantial" - Direct Evidence: Doesn't require drawing a conclusion/inference to show that something happened. - "I was in the bedroom and saw Nolan push Kelly into the corner and try to kiss her.
+- Evidence in a Title IX Sex Harassment investigation can be "direct" or "circumstantial" - Direct Evidence: Doesn't require drawing a conclusion/inference to show that something happened. - "I was in the bedroom and saw Nolan push Kelly into the corner and kiss Kelly.
 I heard Kelly say, "Stop," but Nolan just laughed.
-Then I saw Kelly smack Nolan and run out of the room crying." - What the witness reports personally seeing and hearing is direct evidence that Nolan assaulted Kelly and she defended herself. - Circumstantial Evidence: Requires drawing a conclusion/inference based the circumstances to show something happened. - "I was in the living room when I saw Nolan and Kelly go in the bedroom.
+Then I saw Kelly smack Nolan and run out of the room crying." - What the witness reports personally seeing and hearing is direct evidence that Nolan assaulted Kelly and was met with Kelly's self-defense. - Circumstantial Evidence: Requires drawing a conclusion/inference based the circumstances to show something happened. - "I was in the living room when I saw Nolan and Kelly go in the bedroom.
 A few minutes later, Kelly ran out of the bedroom crying.
-Then Nolan came out with a big red mark on their cheek." - The witness didn't see/hear what happened in the bedroom, but we could conclude/infer from what the witness saw/heard in the living room that Nolan assaulted Kelly in the bedroom, and Kelly struck Nolan in self defense.
+Then Nolan came out with a big red mark on their cheek." - The witness didn't see/hear what happened in the bedroom, but we could conclude/infer from what the witness saw/heard in the living room that Nolan assaulted Kelly in the bedroom, and was struck in self defense.